AiryHair.comAiryHair.com

 It is widely known that Europe is a million times more fashionable than America.
 America may know a thing or two more about makeup than Europe, but America is completely dominated in the fashion world.
 I have been living in Switzerland now for about a month, and before that, I was in Poland for 6 months.
 I can honestly say that I can now pick out an American in a crowd of a million Europeans.

 It is not only that Americans are significantly louder and more expressive than our counterparts, but also that we dress down for everyday occasions.
-Here are some tips for you to blend in better with the European culture next time The EU fashion guide for all you trendy mommas.
+Here are some tips for you to blend in better with the European culture next time – the EU fashion guide for all you trendy mommas.

 Quick Access